streamflow-finance/js-sdk/README.md

   cancelableByRecipient: false, // Whether or not recipient can cancel the stream.
   transferableBySender: true, // Whether or not sender can transfer the stream to the new recipient.
   transferableByRecipient: false, // Whether or not recipient can transfer the stream to the new recipient.
-  automaticWithdrawal: false, // [WIP] Whether or not a 3rd party (e.g. cron job, "cranker") can initiate a token withdrawal/transfer.
+  automaticWithdrawal: true, // [WIP] Whether or not a 3rd party (e.g. cron job, "cranker") can initiate a token withdraw/transfer.
+  withdrawalFrequency: 10, // If automaticWithdrawal is set to true withdrawalFrequency is required, otherwise it is not used.
   partner: null, //  (optional) Partner's wallet address (string | null).
   cluster: Cluster.Mainnet, // (optional) Cluster (default is Cluster.Mainnet).
 };